Master of Public Administration

 In order to receive the MPA degree, students are required to complete 72 CEU credits structured as follows:

-- 10 credits for Skills For Impact modules (includes the mandatory 1-credit module offered during Zero Week)
+- 10 credits for Skills for Impact (SFI) modules (includes the mandatory 1-credit SFI module offered during Zero Week)

-- 10 credits for the Applied Policy Project (in addition to the mandatory 2-credit Management for Applied Policy Project course)
+- 10 credits for the Applied Policy Project (this is for the project work to be performed from Fall term Year 2 to Spring term Year 2, and is in addition to the mandatory 2-credit Applied Policy Lab course)

-To fulfill the practice and professional development requirements of the MPA program, students complete the Skills For Impact modules and an Applied Policy Project, and attend the professional development course, Job Search Basics and Beyond, which is offered in the Fall term and covers crucial job search skills.
+To fulfill the practice and professional development requirements of the MPA program, students complete the Skills For Impact modules and an Applied Policy Project.
+It is strongly recommended to attend the professional development course, Job Search Basics and Beyond, which is offered in the Fall and Winter term of the first year and covers crucial job search skills.
 Additionally, it is strongly recommended that students undertake an internship during the summer between the first and second years of study.

 CEU is an English-language graduate school in Budapest, Hungary that is accredited in the United States and Hungary.